discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/_optimized/f77/1a4/68503db6d2_690x280.png" width="690" height="291">

-It should be accessible via the domain name you entered earlier, provided you configured the DNS.
+It should be accessible via the domain name `discourse.example.com` you entered earlier, provided you configured DNS.
 If not, you can also access it by visiting the server IP directly, e.g. `http://192.168.1.1`.

 # Log In and Become Admin